bcambel/log-processor/README.md

 ### [WARNING] Not Tested in production env or long running.
-Use on your own risk
+Use on your own risk.
+Think of this as a learning lib.

 Unzip and Map-Reduce Log Files
 ===================

-	*MongoDb backed Log file processor for zipped huge log files.*
+	MongoDb backed Log file processor for huge zipped log files.

 Uses MultiProcessing to create processes to execute the unzipping and map reduce operation.